TheJurmikDev/Python-Start/README.md

 ## 🚀 About the Project

 **Python Learning Project** is a basic example program written in the Python programming language that demonstrates key concepts of this language.
-The project includes several functions that illustrate the use of variables, conditions, loops, structures, traits, and other essential elements of Python.
+The project includes several functions that illustrate the use of variables, conditions, loops and other essential elements of Python.

 This project is ideal for beginners who want to learn the basics of Python through practical examples.